 - Remove the account and reboot your device.

 - Sign in again with the same account, open the Play Store, and try installing or updating apps.

 2. Check the network and storage space

-Two self-explanatory things that are frequently omitted.
+Two self-explanatory things are frequently omitted when troubleshooting Android issues.
 Firstly, ensure that your Android is connected to a stable Wi-Fi network.
 If everything else works (test with other network-dependent apps), then move on to the next step.
 However, if there are certain connectivity issues, make sure to check these steps:

 Reboot your device.